BagritsevichStepan/tree-transformer-cli/README.md

 This program accepts 2 general trees as an input and calculates the list of transformations required to get the second tree from the first.

- To run it use the command `java -jar wmms-test-task2-1.0.jar transforming`.
+To run it use the command `./tree-transformer.sh transforming`.
 You can add the parameter `-p` or `--print-trees` to print both trees to the consonle.
 Also you can define the files name in parameters or print them in the console after the programm starts.

 As a result you will get a list of transformations required to get the second tree from the first.